Auckland

 Art Design - Level 3

 Level 3 Art Design is a more independent digital-based course where students get to develop and explore their own proposed theme.
 A variety of art-making approaches and mediums are used to investigate creative ideas and establish resources.
 Students will be developing their practical knowledge and digital skills while using the influence of contemporary artists to generate a series of design works for a final three panels portfolio submission.
-For the year, students will have full access to an Adobe licence (including Photoshop) the art rooms, computer lab and photography studio.
+For the year, students will have full access to an Adobe license (including Photoshop) the art rooms, computer lab and photography studio.
+This is a university entrance approved Subject.

 Art Painting - Level 3